bigkahuna443/SkinModHelper/README.md

 **For Skin Modders**:

 Currently reskinnable objects include:
-1. Sprites
+1. Player, Other Self, and other sprites defined in Sprites.xml
 2. Portraits
 3. Textboxes

 Setting up your skin mod correctly requires some configuration.
-See the [guide](docs/guide.md) for more information.
+See the [guide](docs/guide/README.md) for more information.

 Contact
 -------
 If you encounter any issues or have suggestions, you can reach me on Discord (Bigkahuna#0491) or ping me in the #modding-feedback channel in the main [Celeste Discord](https://discord.gg/celeste).

 Credits